-results of material tests for compliance with the requirements of these Rules, and check tests of material specimens to confirm characteristics stated and ability of using materials as intended;
+results of material tests for compliance with the requirements of these Rules, and check tests of material specimens to confirm characteristics stated and ability of using materials as intended.

-- 2.2.5 Upon satisfactory results of the technical documentation review specified in 2.2.4, the firm (manufacturer) shall be subject to survey to verify the organization condition and product quality control system management, and availability of conditions for manufacture of required volume of products in accordance with the requirements of Section 7, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships. - 2.2.6 Upon satisfactory survey results of the firm (manufacturer) considering the requirements of Section 6, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships, the Register shall draw up the Type Approval Certificate (CTO) for materials produced.
+- 2.2.3.3 Upon satisfactory results of the technical documentation review specified in 2.2.3.2, the firm (manufacturer) shall be subject to survey to verify the organization condition and product quality control system management, and availability of conditions for manufacture of required volume of products in accordance with the requirements of Section 8, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships. - 2.2.3.4 Upon satisfactory survey results of the firm (manufacturer) considering the requirements of Section 6, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships, the Register shall draw up the Type Approval Certificate (CTO) for materials produced. - 2.2.3.5 The Type Approval Certificate (CTO) shall be provided with indication of the fire hazardous properties of the material with the reference to the International Code for Application of Fire Test Procedures, 2010, adopted by IMO resolution MSC.307(88) (FTP Code), and appropriate protocols based on tests of FRPs carried out in laboratories recognized by the Register.
+In the absence of such tests, the Type Approval Certificate (CTO) shall contain the following text: "fire hazardous properties of the material were not determined".